RVirmoors/fred-arditti/README.md

 <img src="/readme/stageplot.PNG" alt="stageplot"/>

+designed for the piece lvbeet130/133dec.com by composer Fred Popovici.
+Premiered with the Arditti Quartet in 2019.

 # dependencies

 Max 7 / SuperVP, MuBu, Spat v4, Antescofo (all available at Ircam Forum) + CNMAT Externals